epfl-ada/ada-2023-project-thedogues1815/README.md

     - We build word clouds for each of the considered COVID-19 misinformation languages.
 They are built using the titles of the referenced articles.
 We can then see what topics each language mostly focused on.
     - Note
 - *Action 3.2:*
     - Comparative histogram between languages to show the constitution of links that they point towards.
-What percentage is common with other languages, what percentage only exists in the original language, what percentage exists in english
+What percentage is common with other languages, what percentage only exists in the original language, what percentage exists in English
 - *Action 3.3:*
-    - In order to quantify better the relationship between languages, we look at the Jaccard similarity of BOWs built for each language out of the titles of parsed articles which were found to have an english equivalent.
+    - In order to quantify better the relationship between languages, we look at the Jaccard similarity of BOWs built for each language out of the titles of parsed articles which were found to have an English equivalent.
 - *Action 3.4:*
     - We construct a chord plot with the thickness of the chords tying two languages proportional to the count of shared articles between languages.

 ### Work sharing
-- Tecla - Website + Part II & III -> Bag of words methods
+- Tecla - Website + Part II & III + DataStory -> Bag of words methods, final revision
-- Pablo - Part I & II -> Feature analysis
+- Pablo - Part I & II -> Feature analysis, final revision
 - Antonio - Part I & II -> DinD, correlation
-- William - Part I + Data Story ->
+- William - Part I + Data Story -> Global fake news analysis
-- Victor - Part III + Data Story -> Dataset construction, wiki API
+- Victor - Part III + Data Story -> Dataset construction, wiki API, final revision